Dentures Framingham MA

 - Durable, lasting a decade or longer.

 Dentures should be brushed at least twice a day to keep bacteria from building up.
 Brushing your tongue, inner cheeks and palate on a daily basis can prevent mouth sores and bad breath.
-Keep your dentures in clean water when not in use to prevent warping.
+Keep your set in clean water when not in use to prevent warping.
 Avoid using bleach or hot water on your dentures, as they can cause your dentures to weaken or change shape.
 See your dentist regularly so he or she can adjust the dentures and ensure they fit properly.
 Loose dentures can cause painful mouth sores and infections.
-Patients should be careful when handling their dentures, as they can bend easily.
-Call your dentist right away if your dentures experience any damage.
+Patients should be careful when handling their set, as they can bend easily.
+Call your dentist right away if your set experience any damage.

 If you are missing teeth, you have several options available.
 Dentures, bridges and implants are some of the choices we offer to help you maintain a healthy smile.
 Our team can assess your mouth and help you make the right choice.
 Call our office to schedule an appointment today.
 We accept new patients and most insurances.